CapnOdin/PySong/README.md

 # PySong
-This pakage alows for the generation of pdf songbooklets.
+This package allows for the generation of pdf songbooklets.

 ## Requirements and Installation:
 * *Python 3*: https://www.python.org/downloads/